 Types of Insurance Cover for Your Chrysler

-Choose the right level of protection based on your Chrysler's age and value.
+Select the cover level that suits your Chrysler's age and value.

 Third Party Only

 Covers damage you cause to other vehicles or property.
 Your Chrysler is not covered.
-May suit older Chryslers worth under $3,000.
+May suit older Chryslers valued under $3,000.

 • Third-party property damage